Zhenye-Na/blog/_posts/2018-05-18-machine-learning-tutorial-variational-autoencoders.md

 {: style="text-align: justify"}

-## Variational Autoencoders
+## Variational Auto-Encoders

+### Encoder

+### Decoder

+### Reparametrization

 ## Implementation

-Based on what we mentioned before, let us build a `VariationalAutoencoder ` class.
+Based on what we mentioned before, let us build a `VariationalAutoencoder` class.
 We will use Tensorflow as the Deep Learning library for training.

 ```python
 class VariationalAutoencoder(object):